riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 **Scalability**: At first, TravelGo will not have a lot of users.
 Of course we hope to increase this amount over time.
 Because of this, the architecture should be designed for growth.
 \
 \
-**Usability**: The user interface should be very convenient and intuitive to use.
-It should be easy to learn for first-time users and memorable for returning users.
-Since the platform will be available in many different countries, it should be convenient to use in all those countries, including different language options.
+**Availability**: The system should be functioning correctly 24/7, since our users are in many different timezones, which means that the platform is always in use.
+We also want the platform to be partially available when users are not connected to the internet, which happens often when traveling.
 \
 \
-**Serviceability**: The system should be easy to maintain.
-A lot of new tourist attractions will be added over time, and the user should not have to update the app every time an attraction is added.
-Since the platform is intended for users all around the world, there is always a timezone that suffers if we do maintenance work.
-Therefore we want to have to do as little maintenance as possible.
+ **Authentication**: Because users can buy a premium subscription that unlocks features, we need to be confirm their identity.
 \
 \
-**Availability**: The system should be functioning correctly 24/7, since our users are in many different timezones, which means that the platform is always in use.
+**Integrity**: We need to be certain that all information on the platform is authentic, trustworthy and cannot be tampered with.
+It is also important that companies are paid for their services, and users get access to the additional features if they purchase the premium subscription.
 \
 \
- **Defensibility**: Since we work with our users personal data and have a chatroom functionality, we need to be certain that the system is protected from malicious attacks.
-Additionally, we need to ensure that no malicious content is posted in the chatroom.
-It is also important that our data for the tourist attractions is correct, since tourist are more likely to fall for scams.
+**Confidentiality**: Since we work with our users' and companies' personal data and have a chatroom functionality, we need to be certain that this sensitive data is not leaked or shared.
- \
- \
- **Privacy**: Because TravelGo has access to users' names, locations, and personal conversations in the chatroom, it is important to ensure that our users' personal data is secret and protected.
 \
 \
 **Adaptability**: It is important that our system is extensible, because we want to add new features as the platform becomes more successful.
 We also want our system to be modifiable, so that the implemented functionality can be changed if needed and we can remove less successful features.